 Understand the Rewards Program

-If you have a rewards card, understand how the program works, including how to earn and redeem rewards most effectively.
-This ensures you’re getting the most value out of your card.
+If you have a credit card that gives rewards, familiarize yourself with how the program works and how to earn and redeem rewards in the best way possible.
+This allows you to get the best value for your card.

 Use Credit for Planned Purchases